Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \subsection{Activation Steering as Causal Abstraction}

 Causal explanation and manipulation are intrinsically linked \citep{Woodward2003}; if we understand which components in a deep learning model store high-level causal variables, we will be able to control the behavior of the deep learning model via intervention on those components.
 Controlling model behavior via interventions was initially studied on recursive neural networks and generative adversarial networks \citep{Giulianelli:2018, Bau19a,Soulos:2020,Besserve20}.
 Recently, various works have focused on steering large language model generation through interventions.
-For instance, researchers have demonstrated that adding fixed steering vectors to the residual stream of transformer models can control the model's generation without training \citep{subramani2022extracting,turner2023activation,zou2023representation,vogel2024repeng,liInferenceTimeInterventionEliciting2024}.
-More recent work has also shown that addition interventions can be learned to steer model behaviors \citep{wu2024advancing}.
-Additionally, parameter-efficient finetuning methods such as Adaptor-tuning \citep{houlsbyParameterEfficientTransferLearning2019} can be viewed as a representation intervention method that applies interventions to every position and layer.
+For instance, researchers have demonstrated that adding fixed steering vectors to the residual stream of transformer models can control the model's generation without training \citep{subramani2022extracting,turner2023activation,zou2023representation,vogel2024repeng,liInferenceTimeInterventionEliciting2024, wu2024advancing}.
+Additionally, parameter-efficient fine-tuning methods such as Adapter-tuning \citep{houlsbyParameterEfficientTransferLearning2019} can be viewed as interventions on model parameters.
+Between these two types of methods is \textit{representation fine-tuning} \citep{REFT}, where low-rank adapters are attached to a small number of hidden vectors in order to steer model behavior.

 While a successful interchange intervention analysis implies an ability to control the low-level model, the reverse does not hold.
-Activation steering has the power to bring the internal representations of a network off the distribution induced by the input data, potentially targeting activation vectors that have the same value for every possible model input.
-An interchange intervention on this activation vector will never have any impact on the model behavior.
+Activation steering has the power to bring the hidden vectors of a network off the distribution induced by the input data, potentially targeting hidden vectors that have the same value for every possible model input.
+An interchange intervention on such a vector will never have any impact on the model behavior.